ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

             bad.api.cshtml
 ```

 Have a look at the different policies.
-The ones in the `good` folder conform to the rules we'll create, while the ones in the `bad` folder don't.
+The files in the `good` folder conform to the rules we'll create, while the ones in the `bad` folder don't.

 ### Load policies using convention